-Last night’s “Enter Zoom” finally brought Barry Allen face-to-face with the big baddie of this season, Zoom.
+Last night’s “Enter Zoom” episode of The CW‘s The Flash finally brought Barry Allen face-to-face with the big baddie of this season, Zoom.
 The villain that we have seen so far may not be as close to his counterpart on the comics page as some would like, that doesn’t mean that the creative team behind the hit CW show have blown it.
 On the contrary, I believes they have taken great care to construct a speedster villain that is not only fast, but downright frightening.

 Just sit tight folks, and we’ll zoom through this one quickly.
 Seriously, it’ll be over in a flash!
 (Okay, enough of that!)

 The first few glimpses we got of Zoom gave us quite a different character from Reverse-Flash, who served as the primary antagonist last season.
 In my opinion, the build up for Reverse-Flash / Eobard Thawne / Harrison Wells was almost flawlessly executed.
 That kind of effect would be nearly impossible to duplicate.
 Thankfully, they didn’t bother trying.
 Instead, they’ve gone about building up Zoom in a much different way.

 For the diehard fans, it may not seem fair to compare the two.
 Reverse-Flash has been antagonizing heroes like Barry Allen and Wally West for decades.
 Zoom didn’t make it onto the pages of the comics until 2001, and even then he was just Hunter Zoloman, an F.B.I. profiler who was crippled at the hands of Gorilla Grodd.
 When the Flash refused to help him, he grew bitter.
 He finally became Zoom in 2003 when an accident gave him the use of his legs, as well as the ability to control time.
 It is that time shifting that gives him the appearance of super speed.